On Learning Universal Representations Across Languages: Related Work

 \section{Related Work}

-\paragraph{Pre-trained Language Models.} Recently, substantial work has shown that pre-trained models (PTMs)~\citep{peters-etal-2018-deep,radford2018improving,devlin-etal-2019-bert} on the large corpus are beneﬁcial for downstream NLP tasks, like in GLUE~\citep{wang-etal-2018-glue} and XNLI~\citep{conneau-etal-2018-xnli}.
+\paragraph{Pre-trained Language Models.} Recently, substantial work has shown that pre-trained models (PTMs)~\citep{peters-etal-2018-deep,radford2018improving,devlin-etal-2019-bert} on the large corpus are beneﬁcial for downstream NLP tasks.
 The application scheme is to ﬁne-tune the pre-trained model using the limited labeled data of specific target tasks.
-For cross-lingual pre-training, both \cite{devlin-etal-2019-bert} and \cite{NIPS2019_8928} trained a transformer-based model on multilingual Wikipedia which covers various languages, while XLM-R~\citep{conneau-etal-2020-unsupervised} studied the effects of training unsupervised cross-lingual representations at a very large scale.
+For cross-lingual pre-training, both \cite{devlin-etal-2019-bert} and \cite{NIPS2019_8928} trained a transformer-based model on multilingual Wikipedia which covers various languages, while XLM-R~\citep{conneau-etal-2020-unsupervised} studied the effects of training unsupervised cross-lingual representations on a very large scale.

 For sequence-to-sequence pre-training, UniLM~\citep{NIPS2019_9464} ﬁne-tuned BERT with an ensemble of masks, which employs a shared Transformer network and utilizing specific self-attention mask to control what context the prediction conditions on. \cite{DBLP:conf/icml/SongTQLL19} extended BERT-style models by jointly training the encoder-decoder framework.
 XLNet~\citep{NIPS2019_8812} trained by predicting masked tokens auto-regressively in a permuted order, which allows predictions to condition on both left and right context. \cite{raffel2019exploring} unified every NLP problem as a text-to-text problem and pre-trained a denoising sequence-to-sequence model at scale.
 Concurrently, BART~\citep{lewis-etal-2020-bart} pre-trained a denoising sequence-to-sequence model, in which spans are masked from the input but the complete output is auto-regressively predicted.